David Niven: Early life and family

 James David Graham Niven was born on 1 March 1910 at Belgrave Mansions, Grosvenor Gardens, London, to William Edward Graham Niven (1878–1915) and his wife, Henrietta Julia (née Degacher) Niven (1878–1932).
 He was named David after his birth on St David's Day.
 Niven later claimed he was born in Kirriemuir, in the Scottish county of Angus in 1909, but his birth certificate disproves this.
-He had two older sisters and a brother: Margaret Joyce Niven (19001981), Henry Degacher Niven (19021953), and the sculptor Grizel Rosemary Graham (1906–2007), who created the bronze sculpture Bessie that is presented to the annual winners of the Women's Prize for Fiction.
+He had two older sisters and a brother: Margaret Joyce Niven (1900–1981), Henry Degacher Niven (1902–1953), and the sculptor Grizel Rosemary Graham Niven (1906–2007), who created the bronze sculpture Bessie that is presented to the annual winners of the Women's Prize for Fiction.

 Niven's father, William Niven, was of Scottish descent; he was killed in the First World War serving with the Berkshire Yeomanry during the Gallipoli campaign on 21 August 1915.
 He is buried in Green Hill Cemetery, Turkey, in the Special Memorial Section in Plot F. 10.
-Niven's paternal great grandfather and namesake, David Graham Niven, (1811–1884) was from St Martin's, a village in Perthshire.
-A doctor, he married in Worcestershire, and lived in Pershore.
+Niven's paternal great-grandfather and namesake, David Graham Niven, (1811–1884) was from St Martins, a village in Perthshire.
+A physician, he married in Worcestershire, and lived in Pershore.

-Niven's mother, Henriette, was born in Brecon, Breconshire, Wales.
+Niven's mother, Henrietta, was born in Brecon, Wales.
 Her father was Captain (brevet Major) William Degacher (1841–1879) of the 1st Battalion, 24th Regiment of Foot, who was killed at the Battle of Isandlwana during the Anglo-Zulu War in 1879.
-Although born William Hitchcock, in 1874, he and his older brother Lieutenant Colonel Henry Degacher (1835-1902), both followed their father, Walter Henry Hitchcock, in taking their mother's maiden name of Degacher.
+Although born William Hitchcock, in 1874, he and his older brother Lieutenant Colonel Henry Degacher (1835–1902), both followed their father, Walter Henry Hitchcock, in taking their mother's maiden name of Degacher.
 Henriette's mother was Julia Caroline Smith, the daughter of Lieutenant General James Webber Smith CB.

-After her husband's death in Turkey in 1915, Henrietta Niven remarried in London in 1917 to Conservative politician Sir Thomas Comyn-Platt (1869 - 1961).
+After her husband's death in Turkey in 1915, Henrietta Niven remarried in London in 1917 to Conservative politician and diplomat Sir Thomas Walter Comyn-Platt (1869–1961).
+David and his sister Grizel were close, and both loathed Comyn-Platt.
 The family moved to Rose Cottage in Bembridge on the Isle of Wight after selling their London home.
-In his 1971 biography, The Moon's a Balloon, Niven wrote fondly of his childhood home:
+In his 1971 memoir, The Moon's a Balloon, Niven wrote fondly of his childhood home: